weiqig/42stuff/Born2beroot/README.md

 | Primary Architecture Support | Optimized for x86-64 hardware with no emulation overhead | ARM64 (Apple Silicon), x86/AMD64 |
 | Platform support | Windows, macOS (Intel), Linux | macOS (Intel + Apple Silicon), iOS/iPad (limited) |
 | General use cases | Cross-platform desktop VMs on x86; dev / test environments | Apple Silicon (ARM) devices, sandboxed systems, iOS experimentation |

 **Oracle VirtualBox was chosen for this project, as UTM is not supported in linux-based systems*

 ## Instructions
 Navigate through the applications menu and run the Oracle VirtuaBox application; This will open up the Oracle VM VirtualBox Manager.
 Before proceeding, compare the signature of the VM instance with the signature found in the git repository.
 This can be done by writing the following line of code below:

-    sha1sum <name of file>.vdi
+    sha1sum <filename>.vdi
 If the signatures match, then proceed by cloning the VM (deleting any previous clones of the VM); this step is crucial to ensure the signature of the original VM remains unchanged.
 After cloning is complete, proceed by clicking start to boot up the VM.
 (Double check and make sure you boot up the clone and not the original VM)
-Once everything is set up and ready, follow the instructions listed on the evaluation sheet and start the evaluation.
+Once everything is set up and the VM is running, follow the instructions listed on the evaluation sheet and start the evaluation.

 ### Commands for execution
 Check if a service is active / running: